agodwinp/R-snippets/README.md

 - This code filters a dataframe into its necessary column, then it calculates a pearson R correlation matrix.
 Finally it plots a correlation plot.
 - I have added some aesthetic additions that I like to use to make the plot clear, as well as the option to be able to choose a colour palette.

+#### create_and_plot_time_series.R
+- This code converts a dataframe into a time series object between a defined start and end date.
+- This makes for nice plotting of time series data as well as forecasting.

 ## Usage